Hannibal's crossing of the Alps: Ascent of the Alps

 The Carthaginians continued their march and at modern Albertville they encountered the Centrones, who brought gifts and cattle for the troops.
 In addition, they brought hostages in order to convince Hannibal of their commitment to his cause.
-Hannibal was concerned and suspicious of the Centrones, though he hid this from them and the Centrones guided his army for two days.
-According to historian Theodore Ayrault Dodge, they marched through the Little St Bernard Pass near the village of Séez, and as they did, the pass narrowed and the Centrones turned against the Carthaginians.
+Hannibal was concerned and suspicious of the Centrones, though he hid this from them, and the Centrones guided his army for two days.
+According to Dodge, they marched through the Little St Bernard Pass near the village of Séez, and as they did, the pass narrowed and the Centrones turned against the Carthaginians.
 Some military critics, notably Napoleon, challenge that this was actually the place where the ambush took place, but the valley through which the Carthaginians were marching was the only one that could sustain a population that was capable of attacking the Carthaginian army and simultaneously sustaining the Carthaginians on their march.

 The Centrones waited to attack, first allowing half of the army to move through the pass.
 This was meant to divide Hannibal's troops and supplies and make it difficult for his army to organize a counter-attack, but Hannibal, having anticipated deceit by the Centrones, had arranged his army with elephants, cavalry and baggage in front, while his hoplites followed in the rear.
 Centrones forces had positioned themselves on the slopes parallel to Hannibal's army and used this higher ground to roll boulders and rain rocks down at the Carthaginian army, killing many more pack animals.
 Confusion reigned in the ranks caught in the pass.
 However, Hannibal's heavily armed rearguard held back from entering the pass, forcing the Barbarians to descend to fight.
 The rearguard was thus able to hold off the attackers, before Hannibal and the half of his army not separated from him were forced to spend the night near a large white rock, which Polybius writes "afforded them protection" and is described by William Brockedon, who investigated Hannibal's route through the Alps, as being a "vast mass of gypsum...as a military position, its occupation secures the defence of the pass."
 By morning, the Centrones were no longer in the area.